Federal Government Information

 Use the Search@UW discovery service or one of the recommended research databases.

 The UWM Libraries is a 60% selective U.S. Federal Depository Library.
 Federal government resources are received in various formats, including online, paper, microformat, DVD and CD-ROM.
-Resources are housed in various locations in the library depending on format and subject, primarily cataloged within the Library of Congress classification system and all searchable through Search@UW.
+Resources are housed in various locations in the Golda Meir Library building and online, depending on format and subject, primarily cataloged within the Library of Congress classification system and all searchable through Search@UW.
 Links are also provided in the online catalog to important resources on the Internet.

 The Library is also designated a partial depository for State of Wisconsin publications.
 All Wisconsin publications held by the Library are searchable through Search@UW, with physical items housed in the general collection.